This spot has been added by

 2. The pipeline pillars (zone 2 on the map)

-The pipeline pillars, covered with soft corals, hard corals and sponges, are called home by a diversity of fish and invertebrates.
+The pipeline pillars are covered with soft corals, hard corals and sponges.
+This area is called home by a diversity of fish and invertebrates.
 Swim from pillar to pillar to encounter a lionfish, a spotbase burrfish, or small groups of sergeant majors.

-The swimming distance between the 1st pillar (↕6ft/2m) and the 5th pillar (↕30ft/10m), the last pillar included in the swimming area, is about a hundred meters.
-Near the shore, in the shade of the pipeline, clown coris, parrotfish, cornetfish and Sohal surgeonfish can be seen in shallow rocky scree (↕1-6ft/0.5-2m).
+The swimming distance between the 1st pillar (↕6ft) and the 5th pillar (↕30ft), the last pillar included in the swimming area, is about a 109 yards.
+Near the shore, in the shade of the pipeline, clown coris, parrotfish, cornetfish and Sohal surgeonfish can be seen in shallow rocky scree (↕1-6ft).

 Spotted burrfish at EAPC Beach